SonyResearch/simba/README.md

-# Simba: Simplicity Bias for Scaling Up Parameters in Deep Reinforcement Learning
+# SimBa: Simplicity Bias for Scaling Up Parameters in Deep Reinforcement Learning

 This is a repository of an official implementation of Simba: Simplicity Bias for Scaling Up Parameters in Deep Reinforcement Learning.